 Let’s think about this argument in terms of numbers and IT economic behavior.

 Right now the federal government spends about $80B annually on IT, with about 75% (or $60B) of that going toward operations & maintenance activities.
 That means about 25% (or $20B) is available for legacy modernizations now.
 That should be plenty, particularly if cost-efficient methods such as agile are used, right?

 Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades’ worth of accumulated “IT debt,” which we’re willing to guesstimate runs north of $200 billion.

-You might think that's too crazily high, but imagine all the instances over the years in which the thousands of existing systems out there needed to be refactored, re-architected, re-platformed, upgraded, etc. but weren't in favor of slapping on new features, building new systems, or being neglected altogether.
-That's a lot of accumulated IT debt, and by that we mean all the money that should have been spent to keep the escalating costs of changing, operating, and maintaining those systems down — but wasn't.
+You might think that’s crazily high, but imagine all the instances over the years in which the thousands of existing systems out there needed to be refactored, re-architected, re-platformed, upgraded, etc., but weren’t in favor of slapping on new features, building new systems, or being neglected altogether.
+That’s a lot of accumulated IT debt, and by that we mean all the money that should have been spent to keep the escalating costs of changing, operating, and maintaining those systems down — but wasn’t.

 Given the probable size of this accrued debt, and the reality that a good portion of the “available” 25% would likely be siphoned off to support new requirements anyway, we don’t think it’d be enough to dig agencies out of the hole expeditiously.

 Now the points/counterpoints of this argument could get pretty nuanced.
-Without a functioning model of the government's IT debt and other data, it's hard to say who's right.
-Ultimately, our theory is that the "available" 25% isn't enough and some external fusion of cash is needed.
-But if none or not enough from Congress, then from where?
+Without a functioning model of the government’s IT debt and other data, it’s hard to say who’s right.
+Ultimately, our theory is that the “available” 25% isn’t enough and some external infusion of cash is needed.
+But if there’s none or not enough from Congress, then from where?